ardanlabs/gotraining/topics/go/testing/tests/README.md

 * If performance problems are observed, profile your code to see what functions to focus on.
 * The tools can interfere with each other.
 For example, precise memory profiling skews CPU profiles, goroutine blocking profiling affects scheduler trace, etc. Rerun tests for each needed profiling mode.

+## Quotes

+_"A unit test is a test of behavior whose success or failure is wholly determined by the correctness of the test and the correctness of the unit under test." - Kevin Henney

 ## Links

 http://golang.org/pkg/testing/